 This session, at Bachman Studios in August 1946, immediately followed four sides by Jimmy Blade for Rondo (matrix numbers 1117-1120).
 It was followed, probably during the first week of September, by another Rondo session (featuring organist Elmer Ihrke, including matrix numbers 1135 through 1129).

 There are two versions of Sunbeam 102.
 The initial coupling put the instrumental "We're Off" with McFerrin's vocal number "Fascinating Lady."
 This original 102 was also released in November 1946 (as mentioned in Billboard on November 16.)
-A second coupling of Sunbeam 102 puts "We're Off" on Side B instead of Side A; the new version was advertised in Billboard in March 1947.
+A second coupling of Sunbeam 102 keeps "We're Off" on Side B; the new version was advertised in Billboard in March 1947.
 The new A side was Bill Green's vocal number "If You Had Only Waited" (from the third session by Marl Young's Orchestra; see below).

-"Fascinating Lady" is of course a vehicle for McFerrin's baritone crooning; it also has a piano intro by Young and a trombone statement that it is probably the first appearance on record for the J. J. Johnson-style trombonist John Ivan Avant (1927 - 1988).
-Johnny Avant was probably 19 years old when this record was cut.
-In May 1947, he joined Red Saunders' newly enlarged band at the Club DeLisa; after gaining prominence as a steady contributor to the Saunders band, he left in 1953 to concentrate on studio work.
+"Fascinating Lady" is of course a vehicle for McFerrin's baritone crooning; it also has a piano intro by Young and a trombone statement that is probably the first appearance on record for the J. J. Johnson-style trombonist John Ivan Avant (1927 - 1988).
+Johnny Avant was 19 or 20 years old when this record was cut.
+In May 1947, he joined Red Saunders' newly enlarged band at the Club DeLisa; after gaining prominence as a steady contributor to the Saunders band, he left in 1953 and concentrated thereafter on studio work.

 Just one side that we have heard from this session accords a prominent role to the drums.
 On "We're Off," Oliver Coleman maintains a Jo Jones-like rhythm but drops some bombs.